henriquekops/LamportClocks/README.md

 ### Code Observations

+1. The first node at configuration file will always be master, and needs to run first.

-1. All nodes will connect initially to a multicast group at **224.0.0.1:5000**, and all will wait until an elected master node enable all communications.
+1. All nodes will connect initially to a multicast group at **224.0.0.1:5000**, and all will wait until master node enable all communications.

 1. All communication buffers will be set with a space of 1024 bytes.